Skip to content

 Where does Sketch still win?

 Sketch wins for solo macOS designers who value offline work and native speed.
-It renders complex files 30-40% faster than Figma's browser-based architecture on the same M3 hardware.
+Its native rendering keeps large, complex files noticeably more responsive than Figma's browser-based architecture on the same hardware.

 Sketch was the tool that proved UI design didn't need Photoshop.
 In 2026, it's a mature, stable macOS-native application that does one thing exceptionally well: let a solo designer work fast without internet dependency.